shreystechtips/pythonbytes/projects/README.md

 **You are an artist who uses computer graphics to produce graphical themes and patterns: Existing and new**

-Here is an image of a painting by Dutch painter Piet Mondrian.
+This is an abstract painting by Dutch painter Piet Mondrian.

 ![image of a painting by Piet Mondrian](https://github.com/robfatland/pythonbytes/blob/master/projects/mondrian.png "Tableau I, 1921")

-It is abstract and very minimal in its construction elements.
-The idea of this project is to research different themes and artists with the idea of creating similar graphical elements using Python.
+The idea of this project is to research artists and artistic themes with the idea of creating similar graphical elements using Python.
 You might begin with Turtle graphics but there are many other ways you can proceed.
-There is even an [entire book](https://www.makeartwithpython.com/book/) devoted to making art using Python that we can explore.
+There are even [books](https://www.makeartwithpython.com/book/) devoted to making art using Python.

 ### Project: Bees and Drones